Babel Rising: Development

 Babel Rising was originally a co-production of White Birds Productions studio and Exequo.
-White Birds Productions ceased to exist in December 2010 and Exequo carried through with the development of the game and of its sequels, in partnership with Mando Productions, who is now in charge of creating and producing all the new versions of the game.
+White Birds Productions ceased to exist in December 2010 and Exequo carried through with the development of the game and of its sequels, in partnership with Mando Productions, who was in charge of creating and producing all the new versions of the game.

 The initial version of Babel Rising iPhone was developed using tools internal to the development team at White Birds, some of which were specifically designed for the game itself.
 The ensuing versions were progressively centralized in a unique middleware, Shiva, developed by the firm Stonetrip.
-All developments are carried out by internal teams at Mando Productions and a few collaborators from the outside, using Shiva as the main engine.
+All developments were carried out by internal teams at Mando Productions and a few collaborators from the outside, using Shiva as the main engine.

 Babel Rising 3D was also developed with Shiva, and produced in eight versions in parallel: XBLA, PSN, PC, Mac, IOS (iPhone and iPad), Android, Windows Phone 7 and Blackberry.
 The 2D version is available for 4 platforms: iPhone, Android, PC and WiiWare.

 The original soundtrack was composed by Philippe Saisse.